TruncatedDinoSour/armour/doc/d/pDB-1.md

 ### Areas for improvement

 -   Complexity and Performance: The format is fairly complex, and the performance of it, mainly because of the complexity, isn't great.
+    -   Can only be improved by removing features.
 -   Quantum resistance: The format has theoretical weaknesses for when powerful quantum computers become a thing.
 For future-proofing it may be beneficial to look into it.
+    -   Currently not very possible to protect against, because of how new this branch of cryptography is.
 -   Side-Channel attacks: There's a possibility of side-channel attacks in the AES layer.
 Even though it's not much of a problem on a local system, it should still be looked into harder.
+    -   A vulnerability in the hardware implementation of AES.

 ## Clients

 This section includes a list of SDKs, libraries, user interfaces, etc. (collectively called "clients") which support the pDBv1 format.

--   [Stable, Official] Armour SDK from the Armour project by Ari Archer \<<ari@ari.lt>\> licensed under GPL-3.0-or-later: <https://ari.lt/gh/armour>
+-   [Stable, Official] Armour SDK from the Armour project by Ari Archer \<<ari@ari.lt>\> licensed under GPL-3.0-or-later: <https://ari.lt/gh/armour> (supports: pDBv0, pDBv1, SNAPI)
-    -   [Stable, Official] "Pwdmgr" Client from the Pwdtools project using Armour SDK By Ari Archer \<<ari@ari.lt>\> licensed under GPL-3.0-or-later: <https://ari.lt/gh/pwdtools> (Client ID: `Pwdmgr`)
+    -   [Stable, Official] "Pwdmgr" Client from the Pwdtools project using the Armour SDK by Ari Archer \<<ari@ari.lt>\> licensed under GPL-3.0-or-later: <https://ari.lt/gh/pwdtools> (Client ID: `Pwdmgr`)

-If you're planning on implementing a client, you must get familiar with the whole specifications of Keyfile, pDB, and optionally SNAPI.
+If you're planning on implementing a client, you must get familiar with the whole specifications of Keyfile, pDB, and optionally SNAPI (if you're implementing the SNAPI).
-It is a complex task requiring a lot of different implementations of different algorithms.
+It is a complex task requiring a lot of different implementations of different algorithms, a lot of management, and a lot of parsing.

 ## File identifiers